justdie386/discordia-examples/docs/source/userCommand.rst

 User commands
 =====
 .. note::
    User commands are very similar to slash commands, as they are bundled in the same extension, no need to download the deps if you already have slash        commands setup
+   Message commands are also possible but aren't documented here.
 .. _Install:

 Installation